mohanmd/scopex-website/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Powerful apps for your business Growth
+    title: Powerful apps for your Business Growth
     subtitle: >-
-      The app that can help you to optimize and atomize your business processes and can be interconnected with all to provide a fully-integrated experience cost effectivefly.
+      The app that can help you to optimize and atomize your business processes and can be interconnected with all to provide a fully-integrated experience cost effectively.
     actions:
       - label: Schedule a Demo
         url: /